 Strategic sourcing relies on data to identify the most profitable areas as well as compare between suppliers to find the ideal partner for an organisation.
 It is also leveraged in negotiations to compare between suppliers prices and market prices to make sure they are reasonable and fair.

 But manually having to search, extract and compile this data takes time, time better spent on other activities.
-By leveraging Prognos platforms Prognos Tailored and Prognos Online you get easy access to all data and reports you need to be able to successfully perform continuous strategic sourcing of your purchasing/sourcing processes, while simultaneously giving you the upperhand in supplier negotiations.
+By leveraging Prognos platforms Prognos Tailored and Prognos Online you get easy access to all data and reports you need to be able to successfully evaluate and improve your channels of supply, while simultaneously giving you the upperhand in supplier negotiations.

 Contact us for more information about how we can help you perform strategic sourcing, learn more about strategic sourcing best practices and to book a demo of our solutions.